 We have 7 results, 210 monthly searches per month.
 You can see that this difficulty metric it's well below a low difficulty.

-So an absolutely ideal piece of topical that we could use when you know identifying what we're gonna write about.
+So an absolutely ideal piece of topical relevance that we could use when you know identifying what we're gonna write about.

 We have shared some very important information here and also showed you a real use case of the Keyword Golden Ratio.
 Let this sink in.